roopan-99/Retail-Sales-Analysis-and-KPI-Dashboard-/README.md

-# 🍕 Pizza Sales Analysis Project
+# Retail Sales Analysis & KPI Dashboard

 ## 📊 Overview
 This project analyzes pizza sales data using *Microsoft Excel* to uncover key business insights such as top-selling products, revenue trends, and customer preferences.